-Leah also represents Black voters in a Section 2 challenge to Fayette County, Georgia’s at-large method of electing members to the County Board of Commissioners and Board of Education in Georgia State Conference of the NAACP, et al., v.
+Leah also represents Black voters in a Section 2 challenge to Fayette County, Georgia's at-large method of electing members to the County Board of Commissioners and Board of Education in Georgia State Conference of the NAACP, et al., v.
 Fayette County Board of Commissioners, et al. In that case, a federal judge recently found that Fayette County's at-large electoral scheme, in combination with racially polarized voting, has prevented Black voters from ever electing a candidate of their choice to either board, in violation of Section 2.
 Under that same provision of the Voting Rights Act and the U.S. Constitution, Leah represents voters in a challenge to the at-large method for electing members to Terrebonne Parish, Louisiana's 32nd Judicial District parish court in Terrebonne Parish Branch NAACP, et al. v.
 Jindal, et al. No Black candidate has ever been elected to the 32nd Judicial District Court after facing opposition from a white opponent because the at-large system of election, in combination with racial bloc voting, prevents Black voters in Terrebonne Parish from electing their preferred candidates of choice.
 In Beaufort, South Carolina, Leah is working with local leaders to urge the city council to switch from at-large voting to district voting, given that no Black candidate has been elected to that important local body in twenty years despite that Black people have lived continuously in the City for more than three centuries.
 Leah also advocates for the abolition of prison-based gerrymandering, the practice of counting incarcerated people for redistricting purposes at their prison facility address rather than at their pre-incarceration home address.